freezedev/udefine/README.md

 Alright, that's really great for jQuery modules.
-But what if you want to bind a module the global namespace if there is no AMD or CommonJS.
+But what if you want to bind a module the global namespace if there is no AMD or CommonJS?
+Just define where the module should be injected to and udefine will do the rest:

 ```javascript
 (function(root) {